-Winnie The Pooh : Blood and Honey Review (2023)
+Winnie-the-Pooh : Blood and Honey Review (2023)

 Is Winnie The Pooh : Blood and Honey worth watching?

-I went in with rock-bottom expectations anyway after reading and hearing a a lot about it yet somehow it managed to be even worse than I imagined and is up there with The Mean One Grinch horror movie for being so bad.
+But it somehow it managed to be even worse than I imagined and is up there with The Mean One Grinch horror movie for being so bad.

 The film starts with Christopher Robin meeting the Hundred Acre Wood animals and befriending them, and despite promising eternal friendship, he leaves for college, abandoning them.